hweifluids/UoM-Aerodynamics/content/project/the_therapist/index.md

 services they require, serious games can help bridge the gap as a more approachable medium.
-However, these games are still in their early years (Fleming et al., 2017) and more studies need to be carried out before we can draw any definitive conclusions about their effectiveness (Lau, Smit, Fleming and Riper, 2017).
-Nevertheless, with the rapid improvement of technology, along with our growing understanding of how to best impact our players through game design techniques, these preliminary results show great promise.
+However, these games are still in their early years (Fleming et al., 2017) and more

-This project proposes to build a serious game, that unlike other does not intend to present itself as an alternate form of treatment but simply a mode of teaching.
-Hence our goal is to educate the users about mental health, and strategies to cope with stress and anxiety.

-## Outcomes

-- Estella Arabi
-- Duc Luong Ong